-A prerequisite is a condition of enrollment that you are required to meet in order to demonstrate current readiness in a course or educational program.
+A prerequisite is a condition of enrollment that you are required to successfully ('C' or better) meet in order to demonstrate current readiness in a course or educational program.
 You may be required to show proof of meeting the prerequisite.
 Failure to meet the stated prerequisite may result in you being administratively dropped from the course.